piopi/docker-desktop/README.md

 ### Overview

-A Dockerized light-weight desktop environment accessible from the brower with NoVNC.
-Google Chrome Browser included.
+A Dockerized light-weight desktop environment accessible from the browser with NoVNC.
+Firefox Browser included.

 ![](/screenshots/Capture.PNG)
 *noVNC view of the Container running*